The Pelican Institute fulfills its mission by:

 A native of the Land of Lincoln, Eric was fortunate to attend Tulane University where he majored in political economy and cheering on the olive and blue.
 He looks forward to attending his adoptive home and being in the stands for Tulane football once again.

 Marcus Maldonado is a development associate with the Pelican Institute.
-In this role, Marcus supports senior staff in executing the Institute’s development and communications strategies by aiding in donor communications and research, database management, and digital communications.
+In this role, Marcus supports senior staff in executing the Institute’s development strategy by aiding in donor communications and research, database management, grant-writing, and donor stewardship.
 Before joining the Pelican Institute in June of 2018, Marcus filled a variety of leadership roles within youth politics, serving as state chairman for Young Americans for Liberty in Louisiana and as a regional director for Students for Liberty.
-Marcus will receive his B.A. in Political Economy from Tulane University in May 2020, and during his time at Tulane, he founded the university’s student-led thinktank, the Wave Center for Policy and Enterprise.
-In his free time, you’ll find Marcus listening to podcasts, producing music, and defending Drew Brees’ status as the best quarterback of all time.
+Marcus received his B.A. in Political Economy from Tulane University in May 2020, and during his time at Tulane, he founded the university’s student-led thinktank, the Wave Center for Policy and Enterprise.
+Marcus lives in New Orleans, and in his free time, you will find him listening to podcasts and defending Drew Brees’ status as the best quarterback of all time.

 Chris Jacobs is a Senior Fellow at The Pelican Institute.
 He has over a decade of experience in a variety of policy roles on and off Capitol Hill.
 He previously worked as Policy Director for America Next, a new start-up think tank, and as a Senior Policy Analyst for the Heritage Foundation and the Joint Economic Committee’s Senate Republican staff.
 Before that, Chris worked as a Policy Advisor for the House Republican Conference under then-Chairman Mike Pence during the debate surrounding the Patient Protection and Affordable Care Act, and as a Health Policy Analyst for the Senate Republican Policy Committee during the first two years of the law’s implementation.
 He got his start on Capitol Hill as an intern for then-Congressman Pat Toomey of Pennsylvania.
 While serving as Policy Director for America Next, Chris contributed to the Wall Street Journal‘s Think Tank policy blog.
 He has taught part-time on health policy at The American University, where he received his Bachelor’s Degree in Political Science and History Phi Beta Kappa